micro-os-plus/hello-world-qemu-template-xpack/assets/sources/README-liquid.md

 This project provides a **functional starting point** for multi-platform unit tests, running on QEMU via **semihosting**.

-It also demonstrates the **convenient way of managing dependencies** implemented by the
+It also demonstrates a **convenient way of managing dependencies**, as implemented by the
 [xPack Reproducible Build Framework](https://xpack.github.io).

 ## `xpm init`